Skip to contents

 Numeric or character: vector of y coordinates.
 If missing, a numeric vector 1:... is created having as many values as the rows of x.

-Character or numeric or NULL (default): vector of possible values of the variable represented in the x-axis, in case the x argument is a character vector.
+Character or numeric or NULL (default): vector of possible values of the variables represented in the x- and y-axes, in case the x or y argument is a character vector.
 The ordering of the values is respected.
-If NULL, then unique(x) is used.
+If NULL, then unique(x) or unique(y) is used.

 NULL (default) or a vector of two values.
-In the latter case, if any of the two values is not finite (including NA or NULL), then the min or max x-coordinate of the plotted points is used.
+In the latter case, if any of the two values is not finite (including NA or NULL), then the min or max x- or y-coordinates of the plotted points are used.

 grid